-CERN issues two types of invoices : FC invoices (periodic invoices) and requests for funds (RFF):
+CERN issues two types of invoices : periodic (automatic) invoices and requests for funds (RFF):

-- FC invoices are periodic invoices used for Team Accounts which work on a reimbursement scheme, i.e. CERN advances the funds and the institute reimburses by paying the invoices.
+- Periodic invoices are used for Third-Party Accounts which work on a reimbursement scheme, i.e. CERN advances the funds and the Institution account holder reimburses by paying the invoices.
 They are generally used for Visiting Research Team Accounts.

 - Request for Funds are invoices generated manually through the RFF form in EDH.
-They aim at providing funds in advance to a Team Account, and are generally used for Collaboration Accounts.
+They aim at providing funds in advance to a Third-Party Account, and are generally used for Collaboration Accounts.

-It is not authorized to transfer funds to a Team Account without an invoice.
-Payment should be done by bank transfer and must mention the invoice reference(s) and Team Account number(s).
+It is not authorized to transfer funds to a Third-Party Account without an invoice.
+Payment must be done by bank transfer and mention the invoice reference(s).

-FC invoices aim at recovering funds advanced by CERN on a Team Account.
-They summarise the expenses paid by CERN on behalf of the institute.
-Though they are mostly used for Visiting Research Team Account, they may apply to some Collaboration and Special Fund accounts when agreed with the Teams & Collaborations Section (FAP-EF-TC).
+Periodic invoices aim at recovering funds advanced by CERN on a Third-Party Account.
+They summarise the expenses paid by CERN on behalf of the Institution.
+Though they are mostly used for Visiting Research Team Accounts, they may apply to some Collaboration and Special Fund accounts when agreed with the Teams & Collaborations Section (FAP-EF-TC).

 a) Issuance and reminders